alexanderkotsev/gp-ogc-api-features/tg.md

 Several possible solutions for implementing download services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
 [Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover implementations based on ATOM, WFS 2.0, WCS and SOS.

 While all of these approaches use the Web for providing access to geospatial data, the new family of OGC API standards aim to be more developer friendly by requiring less up-front knowledge of the standard involved.
 The rapid emergence of Web APIs provide a flexible and easily understandable means for access to data.
 The W3C Data on the Web Best Practices therefore recommends that data be exposed through Web APIs [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs)[DWBP Best Practice 24](https://www.w3.org/TR/dwbp/#APIHttpVerbs).
 Therefore, this document describes an additional option for the implementation of INSPIRE download services.
 In preparing the guidance document INSPIRE-specific extensions are minimised.
-Where several implementation options exist, the guidance describes the specific way of application of the OAPIF standard.
+Where several implementation options exist, the guidance describes the specific way of application of the OAPIF and associated standards.

 ### OGC API - Features - a brief overview

 OGC API standards define modular API building blocks to spatially enable Web APIs in a consistent way.
 The [OpenAPI specification](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#OpenAPI) is used to define the API building blocks.

 OGC API - Features provides API building blocks to create, modify and query features on the Web.
 OGC API - Features is comprised of multiple parts, each of them is a separate standard.
-The ["Core"](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) part specifies the core capabilities and is restricted to fetching features where geometries are represented in the coordinate reference system WGS 84 with axis order longitude/latitude.
+The ["Core"](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) part specifies the core capabilities and is restricted to fetching features where geometries are represented in the WGS 84 coordinate reference system with axis order longitude/latitude.
 Additional capabilities that address more advanced needs will be specified in additional parts.

 By default, every API implementing this standard will provide access to a single dataset.
 Rather than sharing the data as a complete dataset, the OGC API - Features standards offer direct, fine-grained access to the data at the feature (object) level.
 Query operations enable clients to retrieve features from the underlying data store based upon simple selection criteria, defined by the client.

-For further details about the standard, see the [OGC API - Features Github space](https://github.com/opengeospatial/ogcapi-features).
+For further details about the standard, see the [OGC API - Features GitHub space](https://github.com/opengeospatial/ogcapi-features).

 For a description of the main differences between WFS 2.0 and OGC API - Features, see [this section in the Guide on OGC API - Features](https://github.com/opengeospatial/ogcapi-features/blob/master/guide/section_8_WFS_2_0_v_3_0.adoc).

 ## Scope
 This document proposes a technical approach for implementing the requirements set out in the [INSPIRE Implementing Rules for download services](http://data.europa.eu/eli/reg/2009/976/oj) based on the [OGC API-Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 The approach described here is not legally binding and shows one of several ways of implementing INSPIRE Download services.
 ## Conformance
 This specification defines the following requirements classes: